Use the Math.Abs method from the System namespace to compute absolute numbers.

 Internals.
 The Math.Abs method on value types such as int, short and long will use a conditional check that tests if the number if already positive.
 If the number is positive, it is returned unchanged.

 Otherwise, an overflow condition is checked and the unary negation operator is applied, which results in a positive number.
 If the overflow condition is not useful, you can enhance performance by checking for positive numbers yourself.

-such as decimal, double and float, other implementations are called into from Math.Abs, making it a mere wrapper method.
+For number types such as decimal, double and float, other implementations are called into from Math.Abs, making it a mere wrapper method.
 For double and float, it is important to use Math.Abs instead of checking for positive yourself.Float

 Tip: The external method invoked is likely much faster and simpler.
 This is often the case in the .NET Framework.

+Discussion.
 Methods such as Math.Abs must check for already-positive numbers before changing the sign.
 From the hardware perspective, it is easier to flip the sign bit on a signed integer type.
 You can apply the unary minus (negation) operator.